EPCCed/20220421_GROMACS_introduction/_episodes/04-post-analysis.md

 - "What output files does GROMACS produce?"
 - "What properties of my system can I see after my simulation has run?"
 - "How can I visualise my system?"
+- "How can I continue my simulation if it stops?"
 objectives:
 - "Learn how to extract the thermodynamic properties from the output"
 - "Learn about the types of analysis we can perform"

 keypoints:
 - "Use of gmx energy, make_ndx, rms"